 Self Catering business owners can apply to have their business graded by the Scottish Tourist Board.
 This is a rating out of 5 stars.
 To get 5 Stars the business must be ‘exceptional’, if a business has a rating of 3 or more you can be sure it will be very comfortable.
 This rating is not compulsory; there are many great unrated businesses to choose from.

 What’s included with a typical self catering cottage?

 You’ll get a full house to stay in, including bed rooms, a living room, Kitchen and Bathroom.
 Most cottages also include linen & towels and everything you will need to cook and serve meals.

 How long can I stay at my chosen self catering house?

 Most Self Catering businesses take bookings for 1 or more weeks, with the same turnaround day often a Saturday.
 Out of season, it can be arranged for shorter stays such as a weekend.

 Will there be internet access?

-Many of the business do offer access to the internet.
+Many of the properties do offer access to the internet.

 How much is it likely to cost?

 This depends on the location, the time of year, the rating of the business and the reputation of the business.
 Typically it will range from £300-£2000 per week.